Every good teacher knows the importance of classroom routines and procedures.

 - Where will community materials be stored?

-- Will students have permission to grab supplies whenever they need, or will there be designated times to retrieve them?
+- Will students have permission to grab supplies whenever they need them, or will there be designated times to retrieve them?

 These guidelines need to be discussed so that students know what to expect.